OleHolmNielsen/ITwiki/docs/AMD_ROCm.rst

 Software installation
 =========================

-The `Deploy ROCm on Linux <https://rocm.docs.amd.com/en/latest/deploy/linux/>`_ guide documents installation on RHEL.
+The ROCm_installation_for_Linux_ guide documents installation on RHEL.
 See also the Quick_Start_ guide.
 You must first enable the EPEL_ repository.
 Install kernel packages::